uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 .. image:: assets/usergroupdelete.png

 Well done!
-You know now how to add a user group, link it to your existing user accounts, and deleting the user group.
+Now you know how to add a user group, link it to your existing user accounts, and deleting the user group.

 User Permission
 ---------------